JoeyDoey/13-key-wordpress-functions/README.md

 ==========================

 <p>
-  After a few years (or even month, really) of designing and developing WordPress themes, especially for clients, you start to realize that a lot of the functionality can be standardized or distilled down into a "starter theme or kit".
+  After a few years (or even months, really) of designing and developing WordPress themes, especially for clients, you start to realize that a lot of the functionality can be standardized or distilled down into a "starter theme or kit".
   This helps get the development process started and moving along apace.
 </p>